AvinandanBose/JavaGeneric/README.md

 <h3> A <i><ins>Reifiable type</i></ins> is a type whose type information is fully available at runtime. <i><ins>Non-reifiable</i></ins> types are types where information has been removed at compile-time by type erasure — invocations of generic types that are not defined as unbounded wildcards.
 A non-reifiable type does not have all of its information available at runtime.
 Reifiable and Non-Reifiable types are already discussed earlier.</h3>

 <h2> B. Heap Pollution </h2>
+<h3>Heap pollution occurs when a variable of a parameterized type refers to an object that is not of that parameterized type.
+This situation occurs if the program performed some operation that gives rise to an unchecked warning at compile-time.
+An unchecked warning is generated if, either at compile-time (within the limits of the compile-time type checking rules) or at runtime, the correctness of an operation involving a parameterized type (for example, a cast or method call) cannot be verified.
+For example, heap pollution occurs when mixing raw types and parameterized types, or when performing unchecked casts.</h3>

 </ul>